sharonliao09-lab/Iowa-City-Math-Circle-Coding-Camp-/slides/pages/days/day05.md

 ## ~~Replit~~

-*Update to this slide: Students best no longer use Replit.*
+*Update to this slide: Students should no longer use Replit.*

 ~~Create a Replit account at [replit.com](https://replit.com/).~~